 So you told us loud-and-clear that you now want to deposit quicker 🏃♀️

-Here at Plum we don’t like to disappoint, and today we’re totally vibing to announce we are now able to support Faster Payments Service (FPS)!
+Here at Plum we don’t like to disappoint, and today we’re totally vibing to announce we are now able to support Faster Payments Service (FPS).
+So manual deposits to your Plum account will now be quick as a flash!

 What is Faster Payments Service?